How To Apply for Hardship License Online Alabama

 Confirmation and Follow-Up

-Once submitted, you should receive a confirmation:
+Once submitted, you should receive a confirmation.

-- For faxes, request a confirmation page.
+• For faxes, keep a copy of your transmission confirmation page.

 You may need to follow up if you do not receive a confirmation within a reasonable time frame.
 Keep copies of all correspondence for your records.